Timeline: Violence in Syria

 March 27 - Syria accepts the U.N.-sponsored peace plan.

+April 1 - At second "Friends of Syria" meeting, Western and Arab nations warn Assad not to delay adopting the peace plan.

 April 12 - U.N.-backed ceasefire comes into effect.
-Four days later monitors start to monitor the ceasefire in Syria.
+Four days later monitors start their mission in Syria to oversee the ceasefire which is undermined by persistent violence.

-May 7 - Syria says voters turned out in large numbers for a parliamentary election.
-The Opposition denounces it as a sham.
+May 7 - Syria says voters turned out in large numbers for a parliamentary election it sees as central to a reform programme.
+Opposition supporters denounce the exercise as a sham.

-May 10 - Annan condemns attacks in Damascus in which two bomb blasts kill 55 people.
-A week later, U.N.
-Secretary-General Ban Ki-moon says he believes al Qaeda was responsible.
-He also says 10,000 people have now been killed.
+May 10 - Annan condemns attacks in Damascus in which two bomb explosions have killed 55 people and wounded 372 in the capital damaging an intelligence complex involved in Assad's crackdown.
+A week later U.N.
+Secretary-General Ban Ki-moon says he believes al Qaeda was responsible for the two bombs.
+He also says that at least 10,000 people have now been killed.

-May 25 - At least 108 people are killed, including many children, in attacks in the region of Houla.
+May 25 - At least 108 people are killed, including many children, in an artillery barrage on the Syrian town of Houla in one of the bloodiest days of the conflict.

-June 3 - In a rare address to parliament, Assad condemns the "abominable" massacre in Houla, saying even monsters would not carry out such acts.

-June 5/6 - Troops and militiamen loyal to Assad are accused of killing at least 78 people at Mazraat al-Qubeir, near Hama.
+May 27 - U.N.
+Security Council unanimously condemns the killings in Houla, confirmed by United Nations observers.
+Syria denies carrying out the massacre.

+May 28 - Syrian activists say Assad's forces have killed at least 41 people, including eight children, in an artillery assault on the city of Hama.

 For an Interactive look at Syria click on link.reuters.com/pyt37s